opal/opal.github.io/source/docs/compiled_ruby.html.md

 #### Arrays

-Ruby arrays are compiled directly into javascript arrays.
-Special ruby syntaxes for word arrays etc are also supported.
+Ruby arrays are compiled directly into JavaScript arrays.
+Special Ruby syntaxes for word arrays etc are also supported.

 ```ruby
 [1, 2, 3, 4]        # => [1, 2, 3, 4]